Calebio/Personal-Notes/Azure/az-104-notes.md

 - Application security groups allow you to group together the network interfaces from multiple virtual machines, and then use the group as the source or destination in an NSG rule.
 The network interfaces must be in the same virtual network.

+- Network Security Group(NSG) is a Regional service.

 - Azure Network Watcher is a regional service that allows you to monitor and diagnose conditions at a network scenario level in, to, and from Azure.